gabuz0me/Demo_AoC_5/script/article_en.md

 ![During](../images/website/during_gif.gif)

-In the AoC, the problems' difficulty goes higher and higher each day.
+In the AoC, the problems get increasingly difficult each day.
 The first problem that required me to pause and ponder was the challenge of the 5th of December.
-I realized that this day problem second part was trickier than the previous days.
+I realized that this day's problem's second part was trickier than the previous days.
 Finally solving it brought me joy and made me remember what I loved in CS and in maths: problem solving and that little feeling of having understood something, the beauty of finding a clever way to tackle a problem.

 In this video, my goal is to make you feel this little something.
 So let's get started!